-~Airdrie: dedicated to those lost on 9/11/01 in New York, Washington, DC, and Pennsylvania.
+Dedicated to those lost on 9/11/01 in New York, Washington, DC, and Pennsylvania.
 Also dedicated to those First Responders not only lost that tragic day, but those who suffer the long term physical and emotional effects of that day.
-And let's not forget those lost in the theatres of war in Iraq and Afghanistan, and those who continue in our war effort in Afghanistan today and those assisting Iraq in putting their country back together.
+And let's not forget those lost in the theatres of war in Iraq and Afghanistan, and those who are stationed in the Gulf region, continuing the war against terror.

 Disclaimer: I do not own the Teen Titans, DC Comics, Warner Brothers, or related entities.
 I do own a United States of America flag (or three).

 The time line would be presumably during the first season when Starfire was new to Earth and Robin was already the one in charge of explaining things to her.
 This is a Robin and Starfire friendfic and they are the only characters present in this story.

 Koriand'r, Princess of Tamaran had only been on earth a number of months when the anniversary of 9/11 came around.

 There were no late alarms the night before and Koriand'r, or the hero Starfire as she is known on Earth, woke up early that September 11th morning.
 After going through her ritual of stretching her muscles in front of the large east-facing window of her room, she stayed there, taking in the restorative rays of the sun.
 After she felt revitalized, she left her room to go into the common area, in search of companionship from her four teammates and friends.

 It was still before breakfast, and no one was in Ops.
 Surely Robin was already awake, but most likely he was already in the training room.
 She thought of going to find him but decided to watch some TV instead.
 She had realized that she had 'the feelings' for him and had to will herself from seeking him out, knowing that he liked his 'the space'.